BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 ```
 This class would override something, probably drawRect, and instead of using black to draw the text, it would use red.

-If this is how UILabel actually worked, then let's imagine for a moment what that would mean.
+If this is how UILabel actually worked, then let's imagine for a moment what that would mean for developers.
 Everywhere that you would want to have red text, you could not use a plain UILabel, whether this is in code or IB.
 In IB, you could still drag a plain UILabel onto your view, but then you'd have to go change the class to RedLabel.
 In code you'd simply create a RedLabel instead.
+Every time you want red text.

 And this only gets us one color.
 Now I want a blue label, then I want a green label, etc. Each time I want a new color, I have to make a new subclass.
 Now I have a dozen or more files that I have to haul around into each new project.
 And, if want to change a color somewhere, I have to go find that label and change the class.
 That would not be fun.